davidrhoden/davidrhoden-basic-netlify/timeline/got-another-ranger-jun-14-2025.md

 title: I replaced the XTerra in Chattanooga with a 1993 Ford Ranger.
 date: 2025-06-14T00:00:00
 excerpt: 220,000 miles already, but the price was right.
-summary: 220,000 miles already, but the price was right.
 image: /static/img/timeline/cars/reddy-redwing-front-jun-14-2025.jpeg
 tags:
   - cars